va7deo/SNK68/README.md

 <br>

-### Rotary Support
+### Rotary Joystick Support

-- Rotary control is supported on gamepad or firmware written by [**atrac17**](https://github.com/atrac17) / [**djhardrich**](https://twitter.com/djhardrich) for LS-30 functionality with an RP2040.
-There are toggles in the OSD under Debug Settings to select the rotary controller type per player. <br><br> Enabling autofire and setting to 160ms for Rotate CW/CCW in the MiSTer framework allows for smooth rotation; adjust the rate to fit your preference.
+- Rotary control is supported via gamepad or firmware written by [**atrac17**](https://github.com/atrac17) / [**DJ Hard Rich**](https://twitter.com/djhardrich) for LS-30 functionality using an RP2040.
+There are toggles in the OSD under Debug Settings to select the rotary controller type per player. <br><br> When using a gamepad, enabling autofire and setting to 160ms for Rotate CW/CCW in the MiSTer framework allows for smooth rotation; adjust the rate to fit your preference.
 LS-30 firmware requires no mapping and is plug and play; it is player dependent and connected over USB to the DE10-Nano.

 <br>